Matiari District

 INDUSTRY

-As Matiari is very near to Hyderabad, so the people of Matiari accomplish their industrial needs from there, but the old industrial products of Matiari are very much popular all over Pakistan and abroad.
+As Matiari is very near to Hyderabad, the people of Matiari accomplish their industrial needs from there, but the old industrial products of Matiari are very much popular all over Pakistan and abroad.

 These industrial products are “KHADEE”, “KASHEE” and “JUNDI” of Hala, “LOONGEE” & “KHES” of Nasarpur, and “AJRAK” of “MATIARI” City.
 A sugar mill named “MATIARI SUGAR MILL” is situated in the vicinity of Matiari.